A Human Resources Department Guide

 Understand employment law and contracts.

-The HR department often takes care of all aspects of employment law and contracts.
+The HR department often handles all aspects of employment law and contracts.
 Having sufficient legal knowledge in your HR department is crucial because it helps protect both you as the employer and the employees and can avoid costly legal disputes.

-You may work with the legal department or external lawyers to ensure that all contracts comply with state and federal laws.
-You'll also work with the employees to explain their rights and responsibilities under their employment contracts.
-Here are some of the legal and contract-related duties that you may carry out:
+You may work with the legal department or external lawyers to ensure all contracts comply with state and federal laws.
+You also may work with the employees to explain their rights and responsibilities under their employment contracts.
+Some of the legal and contract-related duties that you may carry out are:

 • Creating and maintaining employee contracts